philipperemy/mercari-python-api/README.md

 python monitor.py --keywords "road bike,moto bike" --min_prices "0,0" --max_prices "43000,43000"
 ```

-## Important

-Amazon AWS IPs are blacklisted by Mercari.
+Note: Amazon AWS IPs are blacklisted by Mercari.
 So don't use AWS EC2 to run this script, it will not work.